Chouffe/chouffe.github.com/_posts/2019-03-01-mxnet-made-simple-symbol-api.markdown

 star: true
 category: blog
 author: arthurcaillau
-description: The Symbol API provides a Symbolic Computation Graph in mxnet
+description: The Symbol API provides a Symbolic Computation Graph in MXNet
 ---

-In a [previous post][1], we explained what `NDArrays` are and how they are the building blocks of the mxnet framework.
+In a [previous post][1], we explained what `NDArrays` are and how they are the building blocks of the MXNet framework.

 Now it is time to look at the **Symbol API** that lets us define a **Computation Graph**.